 In addition, broad knowledge of the relevant disciplinary areas of the Division of Chemical, Biological, Environmental and Transport Systems and knowledge of the general scientific community are highly desired.
 Experience working within a team environment and some administrative skills (budget, people) are needed.
 Appointees are expected to function effectively both within their specific program and as a member of crosscutting and interactive teams.
 Skills in multidisciplinary research are also highly desirable.

 This position is outside the competitive civil service.

-Relocation expenses may be paid, contingent upon availability of funds.
+Relocation expenses MAY be paid contingent upon the availability of funds

 You will be evaluated for this job based on how well you meet the qualifications above.

 You will be evaluated on the extent and quality of your experience, expertise, education, and research activities relevant to the duties of the position.
 We strongly encourage you to specifically address the Quality Ranking Factors below.
 This will ensure that you receive full consideration in the evaluation process.

 Quality Ranking Factors:

 1. Ability to communicate effectively and work productively with the scientific community, peers, and co-workers at all levels to advocate program policies and plans and to fulfill NSF’s mission.

 2. Ability to organize, implement and manage a proposal-driven grant program, allocating resources to meet a spectrum of goals, including insuring integrity and consistency in the grant award/declination management process.